dikoodin/memo/README.md

 MemoSoft Demo
 =============

 Application is to demonstrate integration of Java 6, JSF 2.0, Spring 3, JPA, PostgreSQL, Tomcat 7.
 Please check the versions in pom.xml file.
-To build application you will need installed [apache maven](http://maven.apache.org/download.cgi).
+To build application you will need to have installed [apache maven](http://maven.apache.org/download.cgi).

 Running the Demo
 ----------------